Jubatian/rrpge-spec/specs/kcall.rst

 - N/S:    May not provide this information returning zero.
 - Param1: Language number (0: most preferred, 1: second, etc).
 - Ret.
 C: Preferred language, first bytes.
-- Ret.
-A: Preferred language, last bytes.
+- Ret.X3: Preferred language, last bytes.

-An up to 4 character language code is returned in C:A, aligned towards the high bytes, padded with zeros.
+An up to 4 character language code is returned in C:X3, aligned towards the high bytes, padded with zeros.
 A zero returns indicates no language information is present for this and any subsequent language numbers.